lgestc/stripe_wh_verify/readme.md

 ## About

-This crate implements webhook payload verification, according to official [Stripe Docs](https://stripe.com/docs/webhooks/signatures).
+This crate implements webhook payload verification, in accordance with official [Stripe Docs](https://stripe.com/docs/webhooks/signatures).